jensortenholm/okdlab/README.md

 * The libvirt provider URI, to point at your KVM host.
 * Update image filenames to what you downloaded.
+* Update ssh_private_key to point at the SSH private key used to connect as root to the KVM host.
 * Change any IP or MAC addresses that might be different in your environment.
 * Change the network name to whatever your network is named in KVM.